Involuntary Servitude, Apprenticeship, and Slavery of Native Americans in California

 Before the English planted colonies in New England, capture and enslavement of Indians marked the earliest contact between English projectors and the native inhabitants.
 Explorers frequently kidnapped Indians in the early 1600s for several reasons, including proof of contact, and as a means of acquiring interpreters and guides for future expeditions.

-In New England during the 17th century, Indians became slaves as war captives and non-combatant refugees following the Pequot War of 1637, King Philip’s War of 1675-76, and the wars with eastern Indians into the 1680’s and 1690’s.
+In New England during the 17th century, Indians became enslaved as war captives and non-combatant refugees following the Pequot War of 1637, King Philip’s War of 1675-76, and the wars with eastern Indians into the 1680’s and 1690’s.
 Newell documents that after the Pequot War captured non-combatant Indian women and children were divided as “bootie” among the victors who then either kept them as servants or took them to Boston, selling them for export in the Atlantic and Caribbean slave trade.
-Evidence exists verifying New England Indians were exported to Bermuda, Providence Island and other plantations where they served for life and became chattel slaves.
+Evidence exists verifying New England Indians were exported to Bermuda, Providence Island and other plantations where they served for life and became enslaved chattel.

 Indian Slavery during Eighteenth Century British America